apple/swift-algorithms/Guides/Chunked.md

 // equivalent to [["David", "Kyle", "Karoy"], ["Nate"]]
 ```

-The `chunks(ofCount:)` is the method of the [existing SE proposal][proposal].
+The  `chunks(ofCount:)` is the subject of an [existing SE proposal][proposal].

-Unlike the `split` family of methods, the entire collection is included in the
+When "chunking" a collection, the entire collection is included in the result,
+unlike the `split` family of methods, where separators are dropped.
-chunked result — joining the resulting chunks recreates the original collection.
+Joining the result of a chunking method call recreates the original collection.

 ```swift
 c.elementsEqual(c.chunked(...).joined())
 // true
 ```

-Check the [proposal][proposal] detailed design section for more info.

 [proposal]: https://github.com/apple/swift-evolution/pull/935